 - 1 tsp ground cinnamon

 - 500 ml milk I used oat milk

 - Maple syrup

-Place the oats, sultanas, cinnamon and carrot in a bowl.
+Place 225g oats, 50g sultanas, 1 tsp ground cinnamon and a grated carrot in a bowl.
 Stir.
-Cover with the milk and put in the fridge.
+Pour over 500 ml milk, cover, and put in the fridge.
 Leave overnight.

 In the morning you'll have a lovely creamy bowl of bircher muesli for your breakfast.
-Grate in an apple, add a little maple syrup and serve with fresh fruit if you like.
-I like blueberries best of all with this.
+Grate in an apple, add a little maple syrup, sprinkle over some nuts or seeds and serve with fresh fruit if you like.
+I like strawberries or blueberries best of all with this.